piptouque/webaudio-exercises/README.md

 > Exercises for the ATIAM WebAudio course

+## Content

+- `exercises` contains the boilerplate code for the exercises
+- `correction` contains the complete code of the exercises
+- `project` contains the boilerplate code for the final project

 ## Install

 ```
+cd path/to/exercises
 npm install
 npm run dev
 ```

-Your application will be accessible at `http://localhost:5000/`
+The application will be accessible at `http://localhost:5000/`

 ## Available commands